 However, every single person I spoke to told me that they wouldn’t want to live anywhere else: as one man (42 years old, born on the island) told me: “Here I know everyone and everyone knows me.
 We have no crime here, and people get along.”

-Whilst I wouldn’t call the island a ‘destination’ in the typical sense, it is a fascinating place to visit, not only for its record-breaking dimensions, but also to experience how its people live and spend time with them.
+While I wouldn’t call the island a ‘destination’ in the typical sense, it is a fascinating place to visit, not only for its record-breaking dimensions but also to experience how its people live and spend time with them.

 Walking around the little island, tailed by impossible numbers of incredibly cute children, you really got a sense of community, of how people are working to improve their lives and the lives of those around them.
 Yet, above all, there is a sense of happiness in spite of hardship: people are resolutely focused on what they have rather than what they don’t have.
 As another jovial local told me: “At least I’ll never get hit by a car!”
 We could probably all benefit from that attitude.

-Should you visit Santa Cruz del Islote nowadays?
+Should you visit Santa Cruz del Islote?

 There are pros and cons.